-- Promote a holistic development for the students that includes planning skills, critical thinking and personal reflection.
+- Promote a holistic development for the students that includes planning skills, critical thinking, and personal reflection.

-- Strengthen support from school, parents and local partners to sustain positive peer interaction among the students and the children from the orphanages and promote other service initiatives.
+- Strengthen support from the school, parents and local partners to sustain positive peer interaction among the students and the children from the orphanages and promote other service initiatives.

 We will recruit a team of 15 college students from around the world to carry out the project.
 Some of them will come from Malaysian local universities in order to bridge the cultural gaps, make local contacts and strengthen sustainability after the two weeks of the project.

 Through engaging the students and children from the orphanage in service activities, we hope to initiate connections across perceived barriers between the two groups.
 The exposure to people from different backgrounds will strengthen the awareness of each individual’s unique personality and the understanding of the commonalities that we all share.
-Moreover, the shared experience of creating something together to contribute back to the community will enhance the self-esteem and the sense of connectedness to community for everyone.
+Moreover, the shared experience of creating something together to contribute back to the community will enhance the self-esteem and the sense of connectedness to the community for everyone.

-The leadership component will include a series of workshops, team-building activities and discussions.
+The leadership component will include a series of workshops, team-building activities, and discussions.
 The first goal of this component is to help build students’ confidence and self-awareness.
 Moreover, we hope to facilitate the students’ development of inter and intrapersonal skills, such as public speaking and active listening.

-In addition, we will offer step-by-step guidance for students about planning a service learning project.
+In addition, we will offer step-by-step guidance for students about planning a service-learning project.
 We hope to maximize their learning of this process through case study analysis of PM14 and the service activities we plan.
 At the end of the project, the students will have the opportunity to put these skills into practice by planning, executing and reflecting on their own small projects under our guidance.
 This will allow students to take more ownership of PM14 and what they will learn during the two weeks.
 We also want to focus on the process of critical self-evaluation about the impact they are making and the sensitivity to the needs of the beneficiaries.
 Ultimately, we want to inspire them with the spirit of “Can do – if not, seek for help”.

-Throughout the project, we aim to have the parents and teachers joining some of our activities, especially the second weekend when the students share about their own experiences planning and carrying out service learning activities.
+Throughout the project, we aim to have the parents and teachers joining some of our activities, especially the second weekend when the students share about their own experiences planning and carrying out service-learning activities.
 We hope the involvement of all the parties in this project will enhance the mutual understanding and help them focus on what really matters – namely the student’s holistic development.
-The local partners, teachers and parents will play a crucial role in supporting the students’ sustained involvement with the community and interaction with the children from local orphanages.
+The local partners, teachers, and parents will play a crucial role in supporting the students’ sustained involvement with the community and interaction with the children from local orphanages.
 The university student team will continue to be part of this nurturing environment by maintaining contact with the students.

 Team Member Responsibilities